cvs-health/android-compose-accessibility-techniques/README.md

     - [x] [Compose Semantics automated testing](doc/AutomatedComposeAccessibilityTesting.md)

 ## License
 android-compose-accessibility-techniques is licensed under under the Apache License, Version 2.0.
-See LICENSE file for more information.
+See [LICENSE](LICENSE) file for more information.

-Copyright 2023 CVS Health and/or one of its affiliates
+Copyright 2023-2024 CVS Health and/or one of its affiliates

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.